-Get Ready: Your First 2 Steps in Navigating a LCRM Migration
+Get Ready: Your First Two Steps in Navigating a LCRM Migration

-So with less than a year left—but really 6-9 months when you factor in holidays, the end-of-year giving season, and other natural distractions that will surely come your way—here’s the first two steps you can take to kick start this process and ensure your team is well on their way to a successful transition.
+So with less than a year left, the end-of-year giving season, and other natural distractions that will surely come your way—here’s the first two steps you can take to kick start this process and ensure your team is well on their way to a successful transition.
 Besides, who doesn’t love a good checklist?

 Step 1: Find a Partner Who Knows LCRM